tiagomarin/enumerable-exercise/README.md

 - Make sure you have node installed on your local machine.
 - Open your console.
-- Type the following "git clone git@github.com:tiagomarin/ enumerable-exercise.git".
+- Type the following "git clone git@github.com:tiagomarin/enumerable-exercise.git".
 - Press ENTER to create your local clone.

+- Or download the [zip folder](https://github.com/tiagomarin/enumerable-exercise/archive/refs/heads/development.zip) and extract in your preferable folder

 ### Prerequisites

-Any code editor like Vscode or Vim.
+- Any code editor like Vscode or Vim.
+- Have Ruby installed. (follow [this](https://github.com/microverseinc/curriculum-ruby/blob/main/simple-ruby/articles/ruby_installation_instructions.md) to install it)

 ## Authors